flatredball/FlatRedBallDocs/tutorials/damage-dealing/03-damage-events.md

 }
 ```

 In this situation, the base `CustomInitialize` is called first, then the derived `CustomInitialize`.
 This means that whenever the enemy receives damage, the base `HandleDamageReceived` is called first, then the derived `HandleDamageReceived`.
 Unfortunately, when `HandleDamageReceived` is called on the derived, the `initialDamage` is not modified by the first call.
-In other words, the `initialDamage` will never be affected by the check for `IsInvulnerable` because each method returns its value indepent of the other.
+In other words, the `initialDamage` will never be affected by the check for `IsInvulnerable` because each method returns its value independent of the other.
 In effect this results in the TurtleEnemy never respecting its IsInvulnerable variable.

 Therefore, it's best to never += on any of the `Func` delegates - `ModifyDamageDealt` and `ModifyDamageReceived.` Instead only the `=` operator should be used for clarity.
 In this case, we can resolve the problem by creating a virtual method for handling damage which derived classes can override, as shown in the following code: